BSU Return to Campus Plan

 Health and Safety

 We expect that all members of the residence hall community—residents, staff, and visitors—act in a manner that demonstrates respect and consideration for those around them, including respect and consideration for the health and safety of all community members.
-All residents are prohibited from creating a health or safety hazard and the Bemidji State University may request or require a resident to leave the residence halls if their continued presence in the housing community poses a health or safety risk for community members.
+All residents are prohibited from creating a health or safety hazard.
+Bemidji State University may request or require a resident to leave the residence halls if their continued presence in the housing community poses a health or safety risk for community members.
 Residents are required to comply with health and safety laws, orders, ordinances, regulations and health and safety guidance adopted by the Bemidji State University or HRL as it relates to public health crises, including COVID-19.
-This guidance will evolve as the public health crisis evolves and may include, but is not limited to, social distancing, limitations on mass gatherings, wearing a face covering, COVID-19 diagnostic and surveillance testing (including before or upon/after arrival to campus), contact tracing, disinfection protocols, limitations on guests into residence halls, and quarantine / isolation requirements (including before or upon/after arrival to campus).
+This guidance will evolve as the public health crisis evolves, which may include, but is not limited to, social distancing, limitations on mass gatherings, wearing a face covering.
+Other guidances include COVID-19 diagnostic and surveillance testing, contact tracing, disinfection protocols, limitations on guests into residence halls, and quarantine / isolation requirements..
 Adherence to health and safety requirements applies to all residents, staff and visitors and extends to all aspects of residential life, including bedrooms, bathrooms, community kitchens, lounges, study rooms, courtyards, and other common spaces.

 Quarantine / Isolation / Separation

 At any time, the Bemidji State University may request or require a resident to leave the residence halls when that resident’s continued presence in the housing community poses a health or safety risk for community members.
 Residents may choose to move to a private family residence during the quarantine or isolation period to receive local/family support, in which case BSU would notify instructors, etc. of the resident’s absence.
 Residents are required to comply with requests from HRL to leave their assigned space due to COVID-19 or other public health emergency.
 Failure to do so may subject a resident to administrative removal from their assigned space.
-Not all HRL resident rooms or halls are appropriate for self-quarantine or self-isolation, for example, and in those situations where a resident is recommended to self-quarantine or self-isolate, residents may not be permitted to continue residing in their residential space and will be provided alternative housing arrangements as needed.
+Not all HRL resident rooms or halls are appropriate for self-quarantine or self-isolation.
+For example, if a resident is recommended to self-quarantine or self-isolate, residents may not be permitted to continue residing in their residential space and will be provided alternative housing arrangements.
 Relocation to isolate or quarantine does not constitute a termination of a resident’s housing contract.
 Limited cleaning, meal and personal support will be provided to residents in quarantine and isolation.

 Dining service, including where and how it will be offered to residents, is subject to the discretion of the Bemidji State University and is subject to modification to address public health concerns.
 Due to health and safety guidance adopted by the Bemidji State University, campus dining may limit the occupancy of dining halls, limit the amount of time students may reside within dining halls, or make other operational adjustments needed to address health and safety concerns.